Viker Lookout – Mishmar Hasharon Reservoir – Visitors Guide

 At Viker Lookout

-Viker Lookout is named after the Viker family that donated the money.
+Viker Lookout is named after the Viker family, which donated the funds for its construction.
 It is a lookout point at Emek Hefer and one of the best places in Israel to watch pelican migration.
-And I found out about it only in 2017 through social media.
-Since then, I have visited this area many times, and now I will share my findings.
+I only found out about it in 2017 through social media.
+Since then, I have visited this area numerous times, and I will now share my findings.

-My first visit was in the middle of October 2017.
+My first visit was in October 2017.
 We arrived around 9:30 am, quite late, but there were still many pelicans.

-As you can see, there is no big parking lot.
-Thus, people park cars along the roads.
-Therefore if you arrive late, there is a big chance there will be no nearby parking.
+As you can see, there is a small parking lot.
+Thus, people park their cars along the roads.
+Therefore, if you arrive late, there is a good chance there will be no parking nearby.
 Moreover, most pelicans that stay here for the night will leave in the morning.
 Therefore, I suggest visiting early.

-If you come during migration peak, you will see thousands of pelicans after climbing the lookout.
+If you come during the migration peak, you will see thousands of pelicans after climbing the lookout.

 There is a viewpoint on the other side of the pool.
 And what I found during all my visits is that you will be closer to the pelicans on the other side.
 You can either walk there or drive there.